Peanut butter bun

 A peanut butter bun is a sweet bun found in Chinatown bakery shops.
-The bun has layers of peanut butter fillings, sometimes with light sprinkles of sugar mixed with the peanut butter for extra flavor.
+The bun has layers of peanut butter filling, sometimes with light sprinkles of sugar mixed with the peanut butter for extra flavor.
 Unlike other similar buns, the shape varies, depending on the bakery.

 The dough is made of flour, sugar, water, yeast, milk, and cream.
-Before putting it into the oven for baking, the bun is often brushed with sugar water in order to develop a nice glaze.
+Before putting it into the oven for baking, the bun is often brushed with sugar water in order to develop a glaze.